• Skip to primary navigation

 If you know just a little bit about permaculture, you have heard about permaculture zones.
 The zones help to design a property so it saves time and energy to care for the site and also makes it more efficient.
 Things that need the most care are closer to the house (zone 1), and things that you only need to visit or care for a few times a year are farther away (zone 3-5).
 It all totally makes sense, except what if you only have 1/8 of an acre?

-We have pondered about this question by making plans for our homestead.
+We have pondered this question by making plans for our homestead.
 Can or should we squish in as many zones as possible?
 Or should we not care about zones at all.

 Still, even though we designed our property not according to zones, we still have the permaculture zones in mind and use them.
-Even though we have things from zone 1 -3 on our small property, we also outsourced things from zone 1 -5 outside our property.
+Even though we have things from zone 1 -3 on our small property, we also outsourced things from zone 2 -5 outside our property.

 Northern Homestead garden

 We grow a garden at the house and a nearby farm or community garden.
 Things that need more care are at home.
 Things that need less care and bring in a greater harvest, like potatoes and other root vegetables, are at the farm.
-If we find farm land close by we can grow more tender plants there, if it is very far, we stick to simple crops.
-We bring our wood from a forest, and use “You Picks” for things we can’t possibly grow by ourselves.
+We do not divide the garden into a kitchen and root vegetable garden.
+Instead, if we find farmland close by we can grow more tender plants there, if it is very far, we stick to simple crops.

 Permaculture design makes sense and is applicable in almost all situations, just not everywhere the same.
 But isn’t that permaculture in itself?
 Looking for solutions no matter what the situation.